-The Expertise Incubator is a community of practice.
+The Expertise Incubator is a framework for cultivating valuable expertise and a community of practice.
 We learn by doing.
-As a group, we face a series of 5 challenges, spending 3 months focusing on a challenge before moving on to the next.
+As a group, we face a series of 3 foundational challenges, spending 3 months focusing on a challenge before moving on to the next.

 The challenges produce both the substance and artifacts of economically valuable expertise.
 The substance is a fluid command of your area of expertise, a point of view you can comfortably articulate, proprietary research, and valuable intellectual property.
-The artifacts are a body of work, an audience that sees you as an authority, and talks or podcast guest appearances.
+The artifacts are a body of work and an audience that sees you as an authority.

-You do gain access to resources when you join this program: a Slack group which is the digital connective tissue of our community, and a small, rapidly-growing, extremely valuable corpus of knowledge and best practices organized in a private wiki.
+You can participate in TEI as a paying member, or a member in spirit.
+You do gain access to resources when you pay to join a cohort: a Slack group which is the digital connective tissue of our community, and a valuable corpus of knowledge and best practices organized in a private wiki.

-But mostly, you gain access to a group of fellow practitioners--other amazing business owners--who have also embraced these 5 challenges.
-You also gain access to a powerful “skin in the game” effect from the relatively small financial commitment and the relatively large personal commitment you make to facing the 5 challenges at the core of this program.
+But mostly, you gain access to a group of fellow practitioners; other remarkable business owners who have also embraced these 3 challenges.
+You also gain access to a powerful “skin in the game” effect from the relatively small financial commitment and the relatively large personal commitment you make to facing the challenges at the core of this program.

-Those five challenges are the core of this program because they represent the 80/20 sweet spot of building authority and economically valuable expertise.
-There’s other stuff you can do to build this kind of rare, valuable expertise, but there are not other things that you must do.
+Those three challenges are the core of this program because they represent the 80/20 sweet spot of building authority and economically valuable expertise.
+There’s other stuff you can do to build this kind of rare, valuable expertise, but there are not other things that offer as much leverage.

-You, I, and the rest of your small group will meet via Zoom video call once per week for 60 to 90 minutes to discuss progress, troubleshoot roadblocks, and share learnings.
+If you join a TEI cohort, you, I, and the rest of your small group will meet via Zoom video call once per week for 90 minutes to discuss progress, troubleshoot roadblocks, and share learnings.

 As we do so, we will be guided by 3 ideals: